Carnival: Guatemala

-The most famous Carnival celebration in Guatemala is in Mazatenango.
-During February, Mazatenango is famous for its eight-day Carnival Feast.
-Days of food, music, parades, and games fill the streets of the Suchitepéquez Department.
-As one Guatemalan website states, "To mention the Carnival of Mazatenango is to bring to mind moments of a happy and cordial party.
-In the eight days of this celebration's duration, the local residents have kept alive the traditions of the Department."
+The Mazatenango carnival is a two- or three-day celebration that has been celebrated in this city for more than a century.
+Though secular in nature, it takes place immediately before Christian Lent begins.
+Early celebrations included bull fights, and modern celebrations include the wearing of masks and costumes, the selection of an Ugly King and the Queen of the Carnival, dances, and a variety of games.

 Haiti

 Carnival in Haiti started in 1804 in the capital Port-au-Prince after the declaration of independence.
 The Port-au-Prince Carnival is one of the largest in North America.
 It is known as Kanaval in the Creole language.
 It starts in January, known as "Pre-Kanaval", while the main carnival activities begin in February.
 In July 2012, Haiti had another carnival called Kanaval de Fleur.
-Beautiful costumes, floats, Rara parades, masks, foods, and popular rasin music (such as Boukman Eksperyans, Foula Vodoule, Tokay, Boukan Ginen, and Eritaj) and kompa bands (such as T-Vice, Djakout No. 1, Sweet Micky, Kreyòl La, D.P.
-Express, Mizik Mizik, Ram, T-Micky, Carimi, Djakout Mizik, and Scorpio Fever) play for dancers in the streets of the plaza of Champ-de-Mars.
-An annual song competition takes place.
+Beautiful costumes, floats, Rara festival parades, masks, foods, and popular rasin music (such as Boukman Eksperyans, Foula Vodoule, Tokay, Boukan Ginen, and Eritaj) and kompa bands (such as T-Vice, Djakout No. 1, Sweet Micky, Kreyòl La, D.P.
+Express, Mizik Mizik, Ram, T-Micky, Carimi, Djakout Mizik, and Scorpio Fever) play for dancers in the streets of the plaza of Champ-de-Mars, Port-au-Prince.
+A song competition takes place.

 Other places in Haiti celebrate carnival, including Jacmel and Aux Cayes.
 In 2013, Kanaval was celebrated in Okap (Cap-Haïtien).

-Carnival finishes on Ash Wednesday, followed by rara, another parading musical tradition known mainly in Haiti and in the Dominican Republic.
+Carnival finishes on Ash Wednesday, followed by rara festival, another parading musical tradition known mainly in Haiti and in the Dominican Republic.
 This festival emphasises religion.
 Songs are composed each year, and bands play bamboo tubes (vaksin) and homemade horns (konèt).
 Rara is also performed in Prospect and Central Park in summertime New York.